thesofproject/sof/src/audio/module_adapter/iadk/README.md

 1. The OS host driver sends an IPC `INIT_INSTANCE` command for the module.
 2. The `system_agent_start()` function intercepts this, invokes the dynamic module's `create_instance` entry point (which invokes a `ModuleFactory`).
+3. If the entry point provides a null module placeholder, the `SystemAgent` resolves it to the instance BSS allocated by the library manager after verifying that the module object fits in that region.
-3. The `SystemAgent` deduces the pin count (interfaces) and initial pipeline configurations using `ModuleInitialSettingsConcrete`.
+4. The `SystemAgent` deduces the pin count (interfaces) and initial pipeline configurations using `ModuleInitialSettingsConcrete`.
-4. The factory allocates the concrete algorithm and checks it back into SOF through `SystemAgent::CheckIn`.
+5. The factory allocates the concrete algorithm and checks it back into SOF through `SystemAgent::CheckIn`.

 ```mermaid
 sequenceDiagram